cakephp/docs/en/core-libraries/helpers/form.rst

     for the input button you generate using :php:meth:`FormHelper::submit()` or set ``'novalidate' => true`` in options for :php:meth:`FormHelper::create()`.

-    For example, let’s assume that your User model includes fields for a username (varchar), password (varchar), approved (datetime) and quote (text).
+    For example, let's assume that your User model includes fields for a username (varchar), password (varchar), approved (datetime) and quote (text).
 You can use the input() method of the FormHelper to create appropriate inputs for all of these form fields::